Introducing the Recipients of the Incyte Ingenuity Awards in GVHDTM!

 The virtual rehabilitation program aims to provide easy access to physical fitness to improve exercise adherence, aerobic capacity, musculoskeletal strength and flexibility, and ultimately, quality of life in children living with chronic GVHD.
 Studies have shown that physical rehabilitation is often inadequately addressed in comprehensive chronic GVHD care.
 This proposal will address the need for physical rehabilitation for these children and tackle limiting barriers they face, such as exposure and risk of infection, given the virtual environment.

-The 2021 Recipients of the Incyte Ingenuity Awards in GVHD
+The 2021 Recipients of the Incyte Ingenuity Awards in GVHDTM

 Memorial Sloan Kettering Cancer Center logo